nbfigueroa/easy-kinesthetic-recording/README.md

 $ roslaunch lwr_simple_example real.launch
 $ roslaunch lwr_fri lwr_fri_console.launch
 ```
 Once the robot is in 'command' mode, it is automatically in gravity compensation mode and you can move the robot around as you wish.
+You can also simply open the fri interface and put the robot in grav-comp mode via the teach pendant.

 ##### Run Topic Recorder
 In the launch file ```launch/record_demonstrations.launch``` you can define the topics that you wish to record in the following argument.